truzzt/ids-basecamp-clearinghouse/README.md

 1. `/server/certs`: The Clearing House App will load certificates in this folder and use them for validation.
 The certificate needs to be in DER format.
 2. `/usr/local/share/ca-certificates`: The Clearing House App relies on openssl for parts of the validation and openssl will not trust a self-signed certificate unless it was added in this folder and `update-ca-certificates` was called.
 Once this is done the container might need to be restarted.

 If you are using [these dockerfiles](docker/) and use `daps.aisec.fraunhofer.de` as the DAPS, you only need to follow Step 1.
+The certificate needed for Step 1 can be found [here](clearing-house-app/clearing-house-api/certs).

 #### Example Configuration (docker-compose)
 ```